-In this guide, we’ll answer the following questions:
+In this guide, we’ll answer the following questions and more:

 To apply for both products, you will need the following documents and information:

-OnDeck does not have a minimum business credit score, but they will check your score when you apply.
+OnDeck does not have a minimum business credit score, but they will check your score when applying.

 Eligible businesses cannot use their loans to purchase a business and cannot operate out of a home address.

-OnDeck does not report to the personal credit bureaus, but they do report to the business credit bureaus.
+OnDeck does not report to the personal credit bureaus, but they report to the business credit bureaus.
 This means that your payment history will only affect your business credit score.

-For a business term loan, you can choose to make daily or weekly payments.
-For a business line of credit, fixed weekly payments are the only option.
-Every time you draw from your credit line, the amount must be paid back within six months, plus interest.
+You can choose to make daily or weekly payments for a business term loan.
+Fixed weekly payments are the only option for a business line of credit.
+Every time you draw from your credit line, you must pay back the amount within six months, plus interest.
 There is no fee for drawing funds from your credit line.

 Business lines of credit carry a monthly maintenance fee of $20.
 If you draw $5,000 or more within five days of receiving funds, this fee will be waived for six months.